Sensation novel: Legacy

 Neo-Victorian novels, such as Celia Fremlin's The Hours Before Dawn (1958) and Eleanor Catton's The Luminaries (2013), have been seen to draw on the conventions of sensation fiction.
-The Luminaries includes uses of "suspect wills and forged documents, secret marriages, illegitimacy and opium".
-Sarah Waters stated that her third novel Fingersmith (Virago Press, 2002) is meant as a tribute to the sensational novel genre.
+The Luminaries includes uses of "suspect wills and forged documents, secret marriages, illegitimacy and opium."
+Sarah Waters stated that her third novel Fingersmith (2002) is meant as a tribute to the sensation novel genre.